icons8/lunacy-docs/docs/faq.md

 If the problem persists, contact our support team via **Help** > **Report a Problem** in the menu bar and attach an archive with the Documents folder to the report.
 If Lunacy crashed when you tried opening the document, attach an archive of the **Logs** folder as well.

-## Known Issues

-This section goes over specific issues and ways to fix or avoid them.

-### A local temp file that was never saved as a `.sketch` document is lost
+### A local temp file that was never saved as a `.sketch` document is lost.
+Where is it?

 1. Select **Help** > **Open App Data Folder** in the menu bar.
 2. Open the **Documents** folder and sort the folders there by the **Date modified** column.
 3. Drag and drop the top folders in the list into Lunacy.
 One of these is your unsaved temp file.

-### In Lunacy v.8.7.2, a ‘No connection’ message is displayed in the left panel instead of icons
+### Why is there a ‘No connection’ message in the left panel instead of icons?

+An issue in **version 8.7.2**.
 We have fixed this issue in our latest beta build.
 To install it, use the following links:

 * <a href="https://lcdn.icons8.com/setup/beta/LunacySetup_x86.exe">Windows 32bit</a>
 * <a href="https://lcdn.icons8.com/setup/beta/LunacySetup.exe">Windows 64bit</a>